Children in Church

 Starting July 12, 2020 we will meet for Sunday worship at 10:00AM for the entire year.

-Due to the evolving COVID-19 outbreak, all UCU in-person activities have been suspended including worship.
-Click here to see instructions on how to join worship from home.
+Click here to see instructions on how to join worship in person or from home.

 Come as you are!